rokorit/LibGDXproject/README.md

 ## How to run

--To run the game, execute the DesktopLauncher.java file
+-To run the game, execute the DesktopLauncher.java file (path: desktop/src/com/mygdx/game/DesktopLauncher.java)